prompt-native/minimax-adaptor/README.md

 Welcome to your new Quarkus function project!

-This sample project contains a single function: `com.riguz.adaptor.functions.Function.function()`, the function just returns its argument.
+This sample project contains a single function: `com.riguz.adaptor.functions.MinimaxAdaptor.function()`, the function just returns its argument.

 ## Local execution